 We are also working with the Diocese of Port Vila to better prepare people for future emergencies by pre-positioning emergency supplies.

 2015: More than 2,000 Caritas tarpaulins were distributed to provide shelter for the thousands of people left homeless following Cyclone Pam.

-We also helped distribute food to hundreds of families around Efate (the main island in Vanuatu), and helped communities recover through the Cash for Work programme we delivered in Port Vila (the capital) and on Tanna island.
+We also helped distribute food to hundreds of families around Efate (Vanuatu's main island), and helped communities recover through the Cash for Work programme we delivered in Port Vila (the capital) and on Tanna Island.